-“It contains a two-page checklist that you can pass on to the people responsible for your care.
-And severe sufferer Hannah Radenkova describes what it’s like being on the receiving end of the stigma that is so often attached to the illness…”
+People with severe ME/CFS are most likely housebound and/or bedbound and can experience the most incapacitating symptoms.
+In this comprehensive 12-page leaflet, we discuss the symptoms, some thoughts about management, symptom relief, how you can explain your illness to family, friends, and carers – and the additional support you might be entitled to receive.
+It contains a two-page checklist that you can pass on to the people responsible for your care, and Hannah Radenkova describes what it’s like being on the receiving end of the stigma that is so often attached to this disease.

 The ME Association telephone helpline – ME Connect – is available every day of the year, during the hours of 10am-12noon, 2pm-4pm and 7pm-9pm.
 Please phone: 0344 576 5326 if you have any questions or would simply like to talk to someone who is there to listen.